Fresh ‘Destiny 2’ Controversies Erupt Over Content Locked Behind DLC

 You can certainly make the argument that there are likely few who care about Prestige difficulty who haven’t purchased Curse of Osiris already.
 These activities are for the dedicated and hardcore Destiny 2 players.

-For example, the Xbox One achievements show 39.71 percent of gamers have completed a Nightfall and 15.42 percent have even completed the Raid, while only 7.72 percent of all Destiny 2 gamers have unlocked “The Prestige” achievements.
-The Trophy stats for the PS4 are similar.
+For example, the Xbox One achievements show only 39.71 percent of gamers have completed a Nightfall, and 15.42 percent have completed the Raid.
+Only 7.72 percent of all Destiny 2 gamers have unlocked “The Prestige” achievements, and the trophy stats for the PS4 are similar.

 Still, this also sets up a long-term problem for Bungie.
 The Power Level cap is likely to be raised again when the second expansion is released in spring 2018.
-Raising the recommended Power Level requirements for the standard difficulty Nightfall and Raid will past level 300 will ultimately lock vanilla players out of those activities as well.
+Raising the recommended Power Level requirements for the standard difficulty Nightfall and Raid above level 300 will ultimately lock vanilla players out of those activities as well.
 Bungie must find the balance between making sure all original activities are available for vanilla players while keeping all content relevant for those who continue to purchase the expansions.

 As it stands, members of the Destiny community on Reddit and in the Bungie forums are livid over the fact standard Destiny 2 content and Achievements are now locked behind DLC.
 There are even threads explaining how to get a refund for the base Destiny 2 digital release from Microsoft or Sony by claiming the Curse of Osiris expansion breaks the base game.

-Bungie has another communication problem with the Destiny community on its hands and it will be interesting to see how it responds following recent promises of better transparency.
+Bungie has another communication problem with the Destiny community on its hands, and it will be interesting to see how it responds following recent promises of better transparency.